dollabs/pamela/doc/PAMELA.md

-The `defpclass` command is the top level Pamela construct which defines a Pamela class and defines a model symbol which is bound to a the class constructor function.
+The `defpclass` command is the top level Pamela construct which defines a Pamela class and defines a model symbol which is bound to a the class constructor method.

 ```
 (defpclass psw [gnd pwr]